What should the first 48 hours in China focus on?

 Live official check required before choosing visa, visa-free, or transit logic.

-The path starts with the decisions that can block the trip, then moves into the first-day jobs that make China feel manageable after landing.
+Start with the choices that can block the trip, then move into the first-day jobs that make China feel manageable after landing.

 01